NickStrupat/EntityFramework.Triggers/README.md

 ## Usage

-To use triggers on your entities, you simply need to have your entities inherit from `ITriggerable`, and override `SaveChanges()` in your DbContext class **(or use DbContextWithTriggers included in this library)** to call the `SaveChangesWithTriggers(base.SaveChanges)` extension method.
-For async/await functionality, override `SaveChangesAsync(CancellationToken)` to call `SaveChangesWithTriggersAsync(base.SaveChangesAsync, cancellationToken)`.
+To use triggers on your entities, you simply need to have your entities inherit from `ITriggerable`, and override `SaveChanges()` in your DbContext class **(or use DbContextWithTriggers included in this library)** to call the `SaveChangesWithTriggers()` extension method.
+For async/await functionality, override `SaveChangesAsync(CancellationToken)` to call `SaveChangesWithTriggersAsync(cancellationToken)`.
+Alternatively, you can call `SaveChangesWithTriggers()` directly instead of `SaveChanges()`, although that means breaking the usual nterface provided by `DbContext`.

 	class YourContext : DbContext {
 		// Your usual properties

 		public override Int32 SaveChanges() {
-			return this.SaveChangesWithTriggers(base.SaveChanges);
+			return this.SaveChangesWithTriggers();
 		}
 		public override Task<Int32> SaveChangesAsync(CancellationToken cancellationToken) {
-			return this.SaveChangesWithTriggersAsync(base.SaveChangesAsync, cancellationToken);
+			return this.SaveChangesWithTriggersAsync(cancellationToken);
 		}
 	}